Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Introduction

 \section{Introduction}

 The theory of Euler systems was introduced by V.A.
 Kolyvagin in \cite{Kolyvagin} in order to bound the rank and the order of the Tate-Shafarevich group of certain elliptic curves.
-In \cite{Rubin}, K. Rubin generalised the theory to bound certain Selmer groups for arbitrary Galois representations.
+In \cite{Rubin}, K.~Rubin generalised the theory to bound certain Selmer groups for arbitrary Galois representations.
 Those bounds are given by a collection of cohomology classes, called Kolyvagin's derivative classes, and can be obtained from every Euler system.
-In \cite{MazurRubin}, B. Mazur and K. Rubin axiomatised the theory of these derivative classes to introduce the notion of Kolyvagin systems.
-The theory can be applied to study the Selmer groups associated to all geometric Galois representations satisfying certain mild assumptions.
+In \cite{MazurRubin}, B.~Mazur and K.~Rubin axiomatized the theory of these derivative classes to introduce the notion of Kolyvagin systems.
+The theory can be applied to study the Selmer groups associated with all geometric Galois representations satisfying certain mild assumptions.

 Important applications of this theory are the computations of class groups of number fields and Selmer groups of elliptic curves, which encode their rank and the structure of the Tate-Shafarevich group.
 However, in the elliptic curve case, the results in \cite{MazurRubin} only described the Selmer group 'restricted at $p$', which differs from the classical Selmer group in the local condition at the prime $p$.
-When the elliptic curve is defined over $\Q$, the results in this article describe the structure of the classical Selmer group in terms of the modular symbols of the curve.
+The main innovation of this article is the description of the structure of the classical Selmer group of an elliptic curve defined over $\Q$ in terms of its modular symbols.

-From the modular symbols of an elliptic cuve $E/\Q$, one can define, for many square-free integers $n\in \Z$, quantities $\delta_n\in \Z_p$, called Kurihara numbers after \cite{Kur2012}.
+From the modular symbols of an elliptic curve $E/\Q$, one can define, for many square-free integers $n\in \Z$, quantities $\delta_n\in \Z_p$, called Kurihara numbers after \cite{Kur2012}.
 They are only defined modulo some power of $p$ depending on $n$.
-Following \cite{Kim23}, if we group the quantities $\delta_n$ by the number of prime divisors of $n$, we can find, under some technical assumptions (see theorem \ref{th:Kim_Selmer_str}), the rank $r$ of $E(\Q)$ and certain quantities $a_i$ such that
+Following \cite{Kim23}, if we group the quantities $\delta_n$ by the number of prime divisors of $n$, we can find, under some technical assumptions (see Theorem \ref{th:Kim_Selmer_str}), the rank $r$ of $E(\Q)$ and certain quantities $a_i$ such that

 for some natural number $s$.
 We will generalise this result to study the Selmer groups $\Sel(K,E[p^\infty])$ for abelian extensions $K/\Q$.
 In order to do that, we define the twisted $\delta_{n,\chi}$ for all characters $\chi$ of $\Gal(K/\Q)$ and use these new quantities to characterise the Galois structure of the Mordell-Weil group $E(K)$ and the Tate-Shafarevich group $\Sha(E/K)$.